ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: Experiments

-We isolate the benefit of cost-aware activation using \sysname-\textsc{NoCost}, which uniformly samples capable workers, while still targeting the full-overlap goal.
-To ensure this ablation is informative, we evaluate under a mixed-price rollout pool where workers have heterogeneous costs.
-We report (i) cost per step, (ii) dissemination latency, and (iii) waiting time between two training steps. \cref{tab:ablation} shows that removing peer-assisted broadcast increases communication latency and bubble time, requiring additional machines and costs to reduce the bubble ratio.
-Disabling cost-aware provisioning increases the cost to reach the same target quality by activating suboptimal workers under heterogeneity.
-Together, these ablations show that \sysname{}'s mechanisms are necessary to achieve the end-to-end cost-efficiency performance in \cref{fig:costquality}.
+We isolate the contributions of \sysname{}'s two mechanisms via two ablations: \sysname-\textsc{NoP2P} replaces peer-assisted broadcast with direct learner-to-worker dissemination, and \sysname-\textsc{NoCost} replaces cost-aware provisioning with uniform random activation while still targeting the full-overlap objective.
+To make the cost ablation informative, we evaluate under a mixed-price rollout pool with heterogeneous worker costs, and report cost per step, dissemination latency, and inter-step learner waiting time.

+\Cref{tab:ablation} shows that removing peer-assisted broadcast inflates communication latency and bubble time, requiring additional machines---and thus higher cost---to suppress learner idle time.
+Disabling cost-aware provisioning likewise increases the cost to reach a given quality target by activating suboptimal workers.
+Together, these results show that both mechanisms are necessary for the end-to-end cost efficiency reported in \Cref{fig:costquality}.
+A task-agnostic data-plane use case is discussed in \Cref{sec:poker_case_study}.